v. Shanghai

 At one point the Mrs. thought I was hitting on her man.
 I assured her there was nothing going on between us, and that he loved her unconditionally.
 He was very happy I said so.

 Sure, going to Disney by yourself can be a bit of a drag... if you let it.
 But really, it's kind of great.
 Why?
 Single Rider Status!
 My longest wait time was 20 minutes, and it was for the Wondrous Book show (which is a must-see!).
-Though, I do admit it would have been nice to have someone to dine with, or converse with during whatever downtime, or to take pictures with.
-Which may have led to a future economic endeavor.
-I'm thinking "#singlerider" tees.
+Though, I do admit it would have been nice to have someone to dine with, converse with in line, or to take pictures with.
+Spending the day solo may have led to a future economic endeavor...
+I'm thinking "#singlerider" t-shirts.
 Then when you see another single rider in the park you can high five and plan a time to grab some lunch later to discuss your various adventures and Disney escapades.
+Or at least a designated "community" table for single riders to have someone to dine with?

-I was able to plan accordingly and watch all of the shows provided in the park including the Lion King Acrobat (more like Dance) Show, Mickey's Philarmagic, and Mickey and Wondrous Book.
+I was able to plan accordingly and watch all of the shows provided in the park including the Lion King Acrobat (more like Dance) Show, Mickey's Philarmagic, and Mickey and the Wondrous Book.
 The Wondrous Book show was by far superior to the others and worth seeing.
 I was a little disappointed with the Lion King show, but I've also seen the Broadway show in two different languages.
-So.... maybe I'm biased?
+So....
+I came with exceedingly high expectations.
 Philarmagic was... so-so.
 It provides a nice, entertaining break from the heat.
 It is in 3D and multi-sensory.
 The senses of touch and smell are incorporated, which is a direction more and more live shows seem to be going lately anyways.

 Similarly to the Anaheim park, Hong Kong Disney has Hyperspace Mountain.
 The Star Wars version of Space Mountain.
 I think it really does give a much needed kick to the old ride, and it's perfect for your inner (or outer) Star Wars geek.